openedx/mdrst/rst.rst

 Emphasis
 ========

-.. note: RST only allows astrisks for emphasis
+.. note: RST only allows asterisks for emphasis

 This word is *italicized*.